 But I know for myself, that cannot mean total deprivation.
 I still need my chocolate.
 I mean, who doesn't?
 That's where these guys come in.
 These award-winning healthy chocolate chip spinach cookies were a winner in the Farmers' Almanac Spinach Contest.

-This soft healthy chocolate chip cookie recipe is one of those desserts that gets me through.
+This soft cookies with chocolate chips are one of those desserts that gets me through.
 It's a chocolate chip cookie with banana, spinach and pineapple, making them all the more healthy.

 Did you know that spinach is very calcium-rich and it contains more calcium than milk?